-My Vegan Pantry Essentials: Part II
+My Vegan Pantry Essentials and Staples: Part II

-In Part I of this series, I talked about some of my favorite vegan condiments that I keep in my pantry.
-Thank you for all your comments on that post - it looks like many of you are as obsessed with tahini as I am.
-Today, let’s talk about some other staples in my plant-based pantry.
-And when you’re done here, head to Part III of this series!
+In Part I of this series on my Vegan Pantry Essentials and Staples, I talked about some of my favorite vegan condiments that I keep in my pantry.
+Today, I’m dishing on some of the other staples in my plant-based pantry.
+And when you’re done here, head to Part III of the My Vegan Pantry Essentials series!

 My earliest memory of beans is this childhood rhyme on the playground:

 The more you eat, the more you toot!

 I’m not gonna lie.
 This song had a nice ring to it, and sometimes I still get that jam stuck in my head.

 Farts aside, beans are a vegan’s best friend.
 They’re a completely natural source of protein packed with protein, fiber, vitamins, and minerals.

 I highly recommend cooking beans from scratch, especially if you have an Instant Pot or other electric pressure cooker.
 With an Instant Pot, you don’t have to soak beans (though sometimes I still do because it can help minimize those aforementioned farts), and you don’t have to babysit the pot to make sure the beans don’t burn.

 I put beans in everything, from salads and stews to pasta dishes and even desserts (when I’m trying to be healthy).
 My favorite beans are cannellini, garbanzo, and black beans, but I'll give any bean a try.

 Black beans are best in Latin-inspired dishes, IMO.
 I like to make my own spicy refried black beans with pre-cooked or canned black beans.
 Just follow this easy recipe to see for yourself.